ivano32/MHES/README.md

 To run the programs on the src/c folder, on a mac or linux:

 	Clone the repository (google)
  	Install gcc with your package manager cd /Users/yourname/thelocationwhereyouclone gcc mhes.c -o mhes.out
     	./mhes.out

 On windows:
 	I don't know.
 You need gcc the open source compiler for C.

 To run the programs on the src/web folder, on any platform:

-	Just click on the html file.
+	Download the HTML file and open it.